Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Introduction

 \emph{Statement of contribution}.
-The contributions of this paper are two-fold.
-First, we design a safety-informed RL control strategy considering both CAVs and HDVs in mixed-autonomy platoons by integrating CBF into DRL via a differentiable neural network layer.
-The proposed method not only ensures safety guarantees throughout the entire training and testing process for the DRL algorithm in the context of vehicle driving but also contributes to enhancing traffic efficiency.
-Furthermore, the incorporation of the differentiable safety layer expedites the training process, allowing for more rapid development and deployment of effective DRL-based CAV control strategies in real-world traffic situations.
-Second, to address the issue of requiring explicit HDV dynamics for constructing CBFs, we implement an online learning-based system identification approach.
-This method allows us to estimate the unknown car-following model in the real-world system, addressing the aforementioned issue.
+The contributions of this paper are three-fold.
+First, we design a safe DRL-based control strategy for mixed-autonomy platoons by combining CBF and DRL via a QP-based differentiable neural network layer.
+This method not only enhances traffic efficiency by ensuring robust training performance but also provides safety guarantees throughout the entire training and testing processes of the DRL algorithm.
+Second, unlike existing works that consider only ego-vehicle safety with the underlying assumption of rational and skilled human drivers, we incorporate system-level safety constraints into DRL-based mixed-autonomy platoon control methods to account for the safety of both CAVs and the following HDVs.
+Third, to address the issue of lacking explicit HDV dynamics for constructing CBFs, we implement a learning-based system identification approach that allows us to estimate the unknown human car-following behavior in the real-world system.

+A preliminary version of this paper \cite{10422463} was presented at the 2023 Intelligent Transportation Systems Conference.
+In this full version, we have made the following extensions: (i) generalizing the proposed methods from considering solely CAV safety to encompass system-level safety for both CAVs and HDVs to handle potentially undesirable HDV behavior, (ii) introducing an online learning-based system identification approach to estimate the unknown car-following dynamics of surrounding HDVs, and (iii) presenting new simulation results, e.g., safety regions for both CAVs and HDVs, to better illustrate the efficacy of our proposed method in enhancing safety performance.

 The rest of this paper is organized as follows.
 Section~\ref{Preliminaries} introduces preliminaries about RL and CBFs.
 Section~\ref{Mixed Traffic Modelling and Controller Design} presents the system modeling for mixed-autonomy platoon control.
 Section~\ref{Safety-Critical Control of Mixed Platoon} presents our methodological framework for LCC that integrates safety guarantees into DRL via a CBF-QP-based approach and the online learning-based system identification formulation.
-Section~\ref{Simulation Results} performs case studies to evaluate our proposed method.
+Section~\ref{Simulation Results} conducts simulations to evaluate our proposed method.
 Section~\ref{Conclusion} concludes the paper.